-Winter Swing Dance at the Armory: Saturday, December 14, 7-10pm
+Date/Time: Saturday, December 14, 7-10pm

 Universal Class offers lifelong learning courses online in over 30 subject areas.
 More than 500 courses are available, and all are designed and led by professional instructors to build deeper understanding and mastery of subject matter.
 You can take multiple classes and learn at your own pace.
 Many of the courses offer continuing education units authorized by the International Association for Continuing Education and Training.

 From technical courses on computer software to digital photography to babysitting 101, a huge range of topics is available.
 Universal Class offers courses in Exercise and Fitness, Entrepreneurship, Arts and Music, Home and Garden Care, Cooking, Computers and Technology, Health and Medicine, Homeschooling, Job Assistance, Law and Legal, Parenting and Family, Pet and Animal Care, plus hundreds more.
 Click here to register and start exploring!